EXPEL BLOG

 • Use unique passwords for each account you create.

 Joe Who didn’t get fired, after all.
 His company used Expel, but it was still a close call.
-His boss came around with bonuses and well-wishing, and Joe works with Expel Managed Phishing.
+His boss came around with bonuses and well-wishing, and Joe works happily with Expel Managed Phishing.

-Okay, we’ll stop now.
 Happy holidays, and let us know if you have comments or questions.